fcerbell/fcerbell.github.io/_posts/en/2015-09-22-Loading-data-in-Couchbase-with-RxJava.md

 A first possibility, pessimistic and usual, would be to use a *mutex* to protect the critical section.
 This critical section begins at the document search and ends at the document write.
 This section could be executed by one and only one thread at a time.
-The probleme is that this section is the whole payload of the thread.
+The problem is that this section is the whole payload of the thread.
 Furthermore, it would be a waste to forbid two parallel execution when the needed document is not the same.
 At the end, it would mean to have several threads executing a linear flow.

-A second possibilité is to lock the document at read time and to unlock it at write time.
+A second possibility is to lock the document at read time and to unlock it at write time.
 We would also have to check that a non existing document at read time still does not exist when we write it otherwise the thread would have to restart from the begining because another thread created the document in the